timdeschryver/timdeschryver.dev/content/blog/parameterized-selectors/index.md

 - it's different than other selectors, the projection logic is spread in the selector and in the component
 - it's harder to test
-- it's not that performant but in most cases, you won't notice the difference
+- it's less performant, but in most cases, you won't notice the difference

+> Because of these drawbacks, the [NgRx ESLint Plugin](https://github.com/timdeschryver/eslint-plugin-ngrx) has two rules ([avoid-mapping-selectors](avoid-mapping-selectors) and [avoid-combining-selectors](https://github.com/timdeschryver/eslint-plugin-ngrx/blob/master/docs/rules/avoid-combining-selectors.md)) to warn and to prevent using selectors like this.

 ## Using Global Store State

-While the above examples work, for me retrieving data from the store like this feels a bit dirty and I consider it a bad practice in most cases.
-In my opinion, it's better to persist this "filter" state in the store, in our example it would mean that the `id` parameter would exist somewhere in the store.
+While the above examples answer the question on how to select state based on a parameter, for me retrieving data from the store like this feels a bit dirty and I consider it a bad practice in most cases.
+In my opinion, it's better to persist this "filter" state in the global store, in our example it would mean that the `id` parameter would exist somewhere in the store.

 This has the benefit that we're going to be fully reactive.
 When the filter's state changes, the selectors will be re-invoked (with the updated state), and our component will receive the new filtered state.